Algorithms for matrix multiplication via sampling and opportunistic matrix multiplication: Pseudo-multiplication

-To describe our BMM algorithm, we need to discuss the pseudo-multiplication algorithm in depth.
-We begin by quoting the algorithmic result of \cite{kk}. \begin{theorem} Consider $2 \times 2$ matrices $A, B$ over a ring $R$.
-Using $14$ additions and $6$ multiplications in $R$, we can compute the following quantities:
+To describe our BMM algorithm, we need to discuss the underlying broken multiplication algorithm in depth.
+We call this procedure ``pseudo-multiplication'' or ``pseudo-product'' to distinguish it from the overall KK algorithm itself.\footnote{ \cite{kk} includes an additional step, where the entries of the matrices are randomly permuted at each level.
+We omit this, since we will later include more extensive randomization in the overall algorithm.} We begin by quoting the algorithmic result of \cite{kk}. \begin{theorem}[\cite{kk}] Consider $2 \times 2$ matrices $A, B$ over an arbitrary ring.
+Using $14$ additions and $6$ multiplications, we can compute the following quantities:

-\end{theorem} This formula differs from the computation of $C = A B$, in that the term $C_{11}$ is missing the summand $A_{11} B_{11}$.
+\end{theorem} This differs from the computation of $C = A B$, in that the term $C_{11}$ is missing the summand $A_{11} B_{11}$.
 This computation is achieved by a variant of a Strassen step, except that one of the 7 multiplications is omitted.